markevans/dragonfly/extra_docs/ActiveModel.md

 Name and extension
 ------------------
-If the object assigned is a file, or responds to `original_filename` (as is the case with file uploads in Rails, etc.), then `name` and `ext` will be set.
+If the object assigned is a file, or responds to `original_filename` (as is the case with file uploads in Rails, etc.), then `name` will be set.

     album.cover_image = File.new('path/to/my_image.png')